lindenb/jvarkit/docs/MakeMiniBam.md

 ![Last commit](https://img.shields.io/github/last-commit/lindenb/jvarkit.png)

-Creates an archive of small bams with only a few region
+Creates an archive of small bams with only a few regions.

 ## Usage